Mindfulness Practices for ADHD: Focus Strategies That Actually Work

 Barrier 4: “It doesn’t help.
 My mind still wanders”

 The fix: Catching your wandering mind is success, not failure.
 Your mind is supposed to wander.
 Every time you catch it wandering and redirect it, that’s exactly what you’re training.
-Research by Hasenkamp and colleagues found that the moment of recognizing mind-wandering activates the brain’s executive control network – the same network ADHD needs to strengthen [5].
+In a 2012 study of meditators, Hasenkamp and colleagues found that the moment of recognizing mind-wandering activates the brain’s executive control network – the same network ADHD needs to strengthen [5].
 The goal isn’t a blank mind – it’s noticing the wander faster each time.
 After two weeks of twice-weekly practice, you’ll notice your attention drift takes less time to catch.
 That’s the improvement.

 Ramon’s Take